 850 mb

-The 850 mb temperature is well simulated by the WRF model and remains highly correlated with the observations.
-The 850 mb dewpoint temperature maintains a slight high bias in Domain 1 that does not appear in Domain 2.
-The mean absolute errors and RMSE are moderately reduced as compared with those at the 700 mb level.
-The correlation between the modeled dewpoint and the observations also improves slightly.
+The 850-mb temperature is well simulated by the WRF model and remains highly correlated with the observations.
+The 850-mb dew point temperature maintains a slight positive bias in domain 1 that does not appear in domain 2.
+The mean absolute errors and RMSE are moderately reduced as compared with those at the 700-mb level.
+The correlation between the modeled dew point and the observations also improves slightly.
 The relative humidity at this level has small bias and mean absolute errors that are near 10%.
 Although the bias is small, the mean absolute errors for specific humidity during the summer months approach 2 g kg-1.
-The correlations for relative humidity and specific humidity are much higher during the same period for Domain 1 than Domain 2.
-The WRF model wind speed remains highly correlated with the observations at the 850 mb level although the bias is slightly low and the RMSE is near the maximum RMSE target of 2 m s-1.
-Wind direction errors are near 20 in Domain 1, but decrease somewhat for Domain 2.
-The wind parameters are, similar to the 700 mb level, modeled better in Domain 2 than in Domain 1.
+The correlations for relative humidity and specific humidity are much higher during the same period for domain 1 than domain 2.
+The WRF model wind speed remains highly correlated with the observations at the 850-mb level although the bias is slightly negative and the RMSE is near the maximum RMSE target of 2 m s-1.
+Wind direction errors are near 20 in domain 1, but decrease somewhat for domain 2.
+The wind parameters are, similar to the 700-mb level, modeled better in domain 2 than in domain 1.

 Domain 1